 How we extend value through our operations

-HRC’s environmental care and responsibility extends to ensure we use our resources such as hydrocarbons and water as efficiently as possible, and that we manage all waste in a mindful manner towards maintaining the natural environment.
+HRC’s duties and responsibilities for environmental care include ensuring we use our resources such as hydrocarbons and water as efficiently as possible, and managing all waste to minimize and recycle where possible, or dispose of in an environmentally responsible manner.

-Our operations require water, which is used to generate steam as well as for cooling and cleaning purposes.
-Cognisant that the resource is vital, we ensure our refinery’s complex raw water consumption runs at an optimised level – thereby ensuring the water intake is no more than what is critically necessary to operate the refinery.
+Our operations require water, which is used to generate steam and for cooling and cleaning purposes.
+We are aware that water resources are vital, so we ensure our raw water consumption is optimized – thereby ensuring the water intake is no more than what is critically necessary to operate the refinery.

-Our plant recovers condensate from steam which is recycled into boiler feed water, The percentage recovered varies depending on the process, crude and other factors.
-Also, the treated effluent water, which is channeled to our holding basin, is use as water for firefighting.
+Our plant recovers condensate from steam which is recycled into boiler feed water.
+The percentage recovered varies depending on the process conditions, crude type and other factors.

-HRC’s treated effluent water (water that is no longer usable in the process) and sea water quality at the jetty are diligently monitored and reported to the Department of Environment (DOE) on a monthly basis.
+HRC’s treated effluent water (water that is no longer usable or recyclable) and sea water quality at the jetty are diligently monitored and reported to the Department of Environment (DOE) on a monthly basis.
+HRC also monitors the same qualities ourselves on a daily basis at various points inside the refinery.
 This enables us to proactively detect and take necessary corrective action on any parameter exceeding the acceptable boundaries so that the final release stays within legal limits, ensuring compliance with DOE Standard B limits as stipulated in the Environmental Quality (Industrial Effluent Regulations) 2009.

 In the case of a water supply disruption

-The BCP looks to ensure our business continues to run when the refinery experience interruptions and insufficient protection of critical business processes or resources from the impacts of water supply failures externally or internally due to uncontrollable incidents such as natural catastrophes, IT-system failures, sabotage, explosions etc.
+The BCP aims to keep our business running when the refinery experiences interruptions or insufficient protection of critical business processes from the impacts of external or internal water supply failures.
+These disruptions may be due to uncontrollable incidents such as external/state infrastructure failures, natural catastrophes, internal asset failure, IT-system failures, sabotage etc.

-HRC ensures that BCP is always up-to-date and stays relevant with the latest working environment by identifying current situations, review and close gaps, identify business and technical focal, and conduct BCP workshops with relevant team members to develop BCP scenarios on an annual basis.
+The BCP team holds regular reviews to update and improve the BCPs.
+The reviews ensure that BCPs are always up-to-date and relevant with the latest working environment by identifying current situations, reviewing and closing gaps, identifying business and technical focal points, and conducting BCP workshops with relevant team members to develop BCP scenarios.
 All BCP scenarios will then be tested periodically and reviewed to ensure effectiveness.